iwaitlyd/Dell-T640-fan-speed/README.md

 https://www.dell.com/support/kbdoc/en-us/000190151/idrac9-firmware-downgrade-failures-rac0181<br>
 Then use fanpseed.sh to adjust fan speed according to GPU temprature.<br>

-This script depend on nvidia-smi, datamash, ipmitool.
+This script depend on nvidia-smi, ipmitool.

 nvidia-smi is used to get all GPUs' temprature.<br>
-datamash is used to get the max temprature from all cards.<br>
 ipmitool is used to send the fan adjustment command.<br>
 ipmitool raw 0x30 0x30 0x01 0x00 # adjust fan speed by iDrac<br>
 ipmitool raw 0x30 0x30 0x01 0x01 # adjust fan speed manually<br>